ABUSIVE HUSBAND: Signs & How to Deal with Emotional, Mental & Verbal Abuse

 How to Deal with a Verbally Abusive Husband

-Let’s look at how to deal with a verbally abusive husband, whether the person is attempting to intentionally harm you or the result of their actions despite their lack of intent.
-There are several approaches to dealing with a verbally abusive husband.
-It’s best to start with the first step and work your way through the rest as needed.
+Let’s look at how to deal with a verbally abusive husband, whether the person is attempting to harm you intentionally or the result of their actions despite their lack of intent.

 1. Report Abusive Behavior

-When you are being verbally abused, the first and most important step is to name it out loud.
-If it is safe to do so, this should be done directly with the person.
 If the person verbally abusing you has power over you, such as your boss, it may not be safe to confront them directly.

 2. Use Strong Language to Demand an End to the Behavior